 What is a therapeutic garden?

 Aren’t all gardens therapeutic?
-Being in a well-maintained or beautiful garden may indeed relieve stress or promote a feeling of joy; however, when we talk about a “therapeutic garden” or a “healing garden”, we´re referring to green spaces that were designed to be emotionally beneficial and brighten up areas otherwise lacking in natural beauty (for example, hospitals, nursing homes or other healthcare facilities).
+Being in a well-maintained or beautiful garden may indeed relieve stress or promote a feeling of joy; however, when we talk about a “therapeutic garden” or a “healing garden”, we’re referring to green spaces that were designed to be emotionally beneficial and brighten up areas otherwise lacking in natural beauty (for example, hospitals, nursing homes or other healthcare facilities).
 These gardens are specifically designed for their healing and restorative qualities.
-Everyone can enjoy a therapeutic garden, whether young or old, sick or healthy.
-How can we make our own gardens more therapeutic?
+Everyone can enjoy a therapeutic garden, whether you’re young or old, sick or healthy.
+So how can we make our own gardens more therapeutic?

 “ To plant a garden is to believe in tomorrow” Audrey Hepburn

-According to Clare Cooper Marcus, an emeritus professor in landscape architecture at the University of California Berkeley, “Spending time interacting with nature in a well-designed garden won’t cure your cancer or heal a badly burned leg.
+According to Clare Cooper Marcus, an emeritus professor in landscape architecture at the University of California, Berkeley, “Spending time interacting with nature in a well-designed garden won’t cure your cancer or heal a badly burned leg.
 But there is good evidence it can reduce your levels of pain and stress—and, by doing that, boost your immune system in ways that allow your own body and other treatments to help you heal.”
 Seniors often suffer from rheumatic conditions that lead to pain and discomfort, also anxiety and fear of falling can raise stress levels.
 And let’s face it, can’t we all benefit from an extra immune system boost?
-Therefore, attending to a garden, or contemplating a garden can help your overall wellbeing.
-Let’s look at the elements that make-up a healing garden, what types exist and what you can adopt for your own.
+Therefore, tending to a garden, or even just sitting in a garden can help your overall wellbeing.
+Let’s look at the elements that make-up a healing garden, what types exist and what you can adopt for your own garden.

 Wikipedia defines a therapeutic garden as follows: “A therapeutic garden is an outdoor garden space that has been specifically designed to meet the physical, psychological, social and spiritual needs of the people using the garden as well as their caregivers, family members and friends”.
 There is actually a distinction between a healing and a therapeutic garden.
-A healing garden includes all aspects of nature; you´ve got your green plants, water element, flowers and anything else that connects us to the elements.
+A healing garden includes all aspects of nature; you’ve got your green plants, water feature, flowers and anything else that connects us to the elements.
 A therapeutic garden can be considered a subcategory and is built specifically to be part of a (holistic) treatment.
-Besides the elements mentioned here, what else can we find in these gardens?
-We´ve used an article on “ Nature that Nurtures” from Scientific American, to back-up some of the elements that make up a healing garden, these were all a product of research about the matter:
+Apart from the elements mentioned here, what else can we find in these gardens?
+We’ve used an article on “ Nature that Nurtures” from Scientific American, to back up some of the elements that make up a healing garden.
+This is what we found there needs to be:

 - Ornamental trees.